 What is the unemployment rate in North Dakota right now?

-About 2.5% in August 2025.
-That's unchanged from a year before.
+Unemployment in North Dakota was at 2.4% in April 2026.
+That's a 0.1 percentage point decrease from the month before.
 The unemployment rate is the percentage of people in the labor force who are actively looking for work but not currently employed.
 It's a common way to measure the health of the job market and economy.

 of the labor force was unemployed in North Dakota